Skip to Content

 • important goblins

 Warriors are also the ones who deal with creatures that wander too close to the warren.
+Sometimes those creatures are human other times they’re far worse.
+Either way the warrior will take out those who are a threat to the Warren.

 IV — Life in the Warren